Webinar Archive: Acoustic Sensing on Autonomous Underwater Platforms

 Acoustic Sensing on Autonomous Underwater Platforms Overview

-Please join us for a discussion on the use of fiber-optic cable networks as large-scale, dynamic acoustic arrays for observing ocean processes and marine life.
+Please join us for a discussion of the use of autonomous underwater technologies for acoustic sensing of marine mammals.

 Acoustic Sensing on Autonomous Underwater Platforms – October 14, 2026